-- Have a higher fiber cereal for breakfast — try to select one that contains at least 5 grams per serving.
+- Have a higher fiber cereal for breakfast — try to select one that contains at least five grams per serving.

 - Add beans to salad, or dine on a cup of chili for lunch.
-Each ½ cup of beans contains 3 to 4 grams of fiber.
+Each half cup of beans contains three to four grams of fiber.

-- Choose whole wheat bread, which has 2 grams of fiber per slice.
+- Choose whole wheat bread, which has two grams of fiber per slice.

 - Snack on popcorn (go for air-popped).
-You get 1 gram of fiber per cup (equal to about 2 to 3 handfuls).
+You get one gram of fiber per cup (equal to about two to three handfuls).

-- Have a baked potato, which has almost 4 grams of fiber.
+- Have a baked potato, which has almost four grams of fiber.

-- Chomp on a medium carrot, which can add 2 grams of fiber.
+- Chomp on a medium carrot, which can add two grams of fiber.

-If you do take a fiber supplement, you'll want to be careful because too much fiber can bind important minerals, such as calcium, iron, and magnesium, decreasing their absorption by the body.
+If you do take a fiber supplement, you'll want to be careful because too much fiber can bind critical minerals, such as calcium, iron, and magnesium, decreasing their absorption by the body.
 If you have more questions about your use of supplements, it would be a great idea to ask your health care provider, who knows your medical history and can recommend the best source of fiber for you.
-If you're a Columbia student, you can make an appointment with Medical Services (Morningside) or the Student Health Service (CUMC).

 Wishing you continued regularity,